For Food Workers

 Food Safety Managers

 At least one full-time certified food safety manager must be employed at every* food service establishment and mobile food unit in Salt Lake County.

 When replacing a departing certified food safety manager, the establishment has sixty (60) days to employ a new certified food safety manager.

 Certification is valid for three (3) years from the date of issue, unless revoked or suspended by the Salt Lake County Health Department.

-The Utah Department of Health determines whether or not a training course is approved in the state.
+The State of Utah determines whether or not a training course is approved in the state.
 Courses are generally eight (8) hours.
-Approved courses and examinations in Utah include:
+Visit the Utah Department of Health for a list of approved courses and examinations in Utah.

 The following establishment types do not require a certified food safety manager:

 The following materials may be helpful in meeting the food safety requirements of the health department.
 This information addresses some of the most commonly identified problems and critical violations.

 Hand Washing Information